MichaelVasseur/electron-ipc-bus/README.md

 ```

 # Possible enhancements
-* Support several brokers each with its own buspath in order to dispatch the traffic.
+* Support several brokers each with its own buspath in order to distribute the traffic load.
 * Universal logger working in any kind of context (especially from a renderer).
+* Define a friendly peerName

 # MIT License